 Oncidium orchids are called “dancing ladies” because their blooms look like ladies in skirts.
-They require bright, diffuse light and temps no higher than 80 degrees.
+They require bright, diffuse light and temps no higher than 80 degrees Fahrenheit.

 1. Does my home have enough light for orchids?

 Orchids like bright, indirect light.
-Cool morning sun is best, so choose an east- or north-facing window, if possible.
-Natural light can be supplemented with grow lights, although a mix of both types is desired for optimal blooms.
+Cool morning sun is best, so choose an east-facing window, if possible.
+Natural light can be supplemented with grow lights, although a mix of both natural and artificial is desired for optimal blooms.
 If the weather is snowy or icy, move orchids away from the window so they don’t catch a chill.

 Orchid varieties that tolerate low indoor light conditions are oncidiums, phalaenopsis and paphiopedilums.

 Select a water soluble fertilizer designed especially for orchids.
 Most orchids need to be fed once every three to four weeks.
 After flowering, reduce watering and feeding until new leaf production begins again.
 Once new leaves emerge, resume the full schedule of watering and feeding.

 3. My orchid dropped its flowers.
 Will my plant bloom again?